nikandlv/Bella-DB/README.md

 Fast simple json-based Database in Kotlin
 <br/>
 the idea is to keep a fast and simple way to store and retrieve data without using alot of resources and to maintain a flexible storage and keep it simple !
-#### note :
-android plugin is not implements yet but its in progress

 #### defining a database
 ```kotlin